-5.6 Prescribing PrEP: recommendations
+6.6 Prescribing PrEP: recommendations

-- 30. We recommend that tenofovir/emtricitabine (TDF-FTC) fixed-dose combination, dosed appropriately, is used for HIV pre-exposure prophylaxis for men who have sex with men (MSM), transgender women (TGW) and heterosexual men and women who are at high risk of HIV acquisition.
-(1A) - 31.
+- 33. We recommend that tenofovir/emtricitabine (TD-FTC) fixed-dose combination, dosed appropriately, is used for HIV pre-exposure prophylaxis for men who have sex with men (MSM), trans women and heterosexual men and women who are at high risk of HIV acquisition (1A). - 34.
 We recommend that for heterosexual men and women only, tenofovir alone may be considered.
-(1A) - 32.
-We recommend the following lead in periods: - For event-based or daily dosing in anal sex, the time to clinical protection in rectal tissues is estimated as 2-24 hours following a double dose of TDF-FTC.
-(1A) - For daily dosing (with single dose TDF-FTC), the time to protection for vaginal sex is estimated as 7 days.
-(1B) - 33.
+(1A) - 35.
+We recommend the following lead in periods: - For on-demand or daily dosing in anal sex, the time to clinical protection in rectal tissues is estimated as 2-24 hours following a double dose of TD-FTC.
+(1A) - For daily dosing (with single dose TD-FTC), the time to protection for vaginal sex is estimated as 7 days.
+(1B) - 36.
 Frequency of dosing: - We recommend daily PrEP can be offered to MSM, trans men, trans women and heterosexual men and women at high risk of HIV.
-(1A) - MSM and TGW should be advised that minimal benefit from daily dosing will not be attained if fewer than four doses are taken per week.
+(1A) - We recommend that MSM and trans women should be advised that daily PrEP is likely to be ineffective if fewer than four doses are taken per week.
 There is no evidence in other populations that four doses instead of seven per week is adequate.
-(1B) - We recommend that event-based PrEP can be discussed and offered to MSM.
-A loading dose of two tablets of TDF-FTC taken 2-24 hours before sex, followed by a third (single) tablet 24 hours and a fourth (single) tablet 48 hours later is advised.
-Where potential exposure is sustained over more than a 24-hour period, one pill per day should be taken until the last sexual intercourse and then to take the two post exposure pills.
-(1A) - In the absence of data, we do not recommend event-based dosing in heterosexual men and women, trans men or trans women.
+(1B) - On-demand PrEP can be discussed and offered to MSM.
+A loading dose of two tablets of TD-FTC taken 2-24 hours before sex, followed by a third (single) tablet 24 hours and a fourth (single) tablet 48 hours later is advised.
+Where potential exposure is sustained over more than a 24-hour period, one pill per day should be taken until the last sexual intercourse followed by the two post exposure pills.
+(1A) - In the absence of data, we do not recommend on-demand dosing in heterosexual men and women, trans men or trans women.